How do I report an incident?

 Lindenwood University prohibits any form of retaliation.
 If reported, the university will take action to stop the behavior and prevent it from re-occurring.

 If I was under the influence of alcohol or drugs or violating a campus policy at the time of the alleged sexual misconduct, will I get in trouble too?

-No. Our policy has an amnesty provision to encourage reporting.
+No. Our policy has an amnesty provision to encourage reporting and participation in the process.
 If you or any witness is in good faith reporting an incident of sexual misconduct you will not be subject to disciplinary action by the university for drinking or doing drugs, as long as the violations did not place the health or safety of any other person at risk.

 Is there a statute of limitations on when I can report an incident?

 No, the university does not limit the time frame for reporting.
-The university encourages all university members to promptly report all incidents of sexual misconduct as soon as possible in order to maximize the university’s ability to respond promptly and effectively.
+The university encourages all university members to promptly report all incidents of Sexual Harassment as soon as possible in order to maximize the university’s ability to respond promptly and effectively.